Blinko

 Blinko Local

-There is a category of car wash customer that does not appear in your churn numbers because they never formally quit.
-They scanned your QR sticker on a Tuesday in March, earned a couple of stamps, and then simply stopped coming back.
+There's a category of car wash customer who won't show up in your dropout numbers because they never formally quit.
+She scanned your QR sticker on a Tuesday in March, earned a couple of stamps, and then just stopped coming back.
 Not angry.
-Not gone to a competitor out of principle.
-Just drifted — the way most people drift away from businesses they never had a strong reason to stay loyal to.
+Not loyal to a competitor on principle.
+Just drifted — the way most people drift away from businesses they never had a strong reason to stick with.

-This customer is worth recovering.
+She's worth recovering.
 She liked the wash enough to opt in.
-She is not emotionally invested in a competitor.
-She is just out of the habit of thinking about you, and the car is not dirty enough on any given day to push her over the threshold on its own.
+She isn't emotionally invested somewhere else.
+She's simply out of the habit of thinking about you, and the car isn't dirty enough on any given day to push her over the threshold on its own.

-A win-back campaign is the intervention that changes that calculation — if it arrives at the right moment.
+A win-back campaign changes that calculation.
+But only if it arrives at the right moment.

 The Car Wash Lapse Window

-For a cafe or a lunch spot, a customer who has not visited in 14 days is worth flagging.
-Their visit cadence is high enough that two weeks of absence is meaningful.
-For a car wash, that same 14-day window is not a useful signal.
-Many car wash customers visit monthly at best.
-A 14-day absence is just a normal gap.
+For a cafe or a lunch spot, a customer who hasn't visited in 14 days is worth flagging.
+Their visit cadence is high enough that two weeks of silence means something.
+For a car wash, that same 14-day window isn't a useful signal at all.
+Many car wash customers come once a month at best.
+A two-week gap is just Tuesday.

-The useful lapse threshold for a car wash is closer to 28 to 35 days.
-At that point, a customer who historically visited every 2 to 3 weeks has missed their window.
-A customer who washed once and has not returned in a month is a candidate for a nudge.
-The 30-day mark is close enough that the business is still fresh in their mind — they remember the quality, the location, the general experience — but far enough that waiting longer risks real erosion.
+The useful lapse threshold for a car wash sits closer to 28 to 35 days.
+At that point, a customer who used to come every 2 to 3 weeks has missed their window.
+A first-timer who washed once and hasn't been back in a month is a candidate for a nudge.
+Day 30 is close enough that your wash is still fresh in her mind — she remembers the quality, the location, the general vibe — but far enough that waiting longer starts costing you.

-Send a win-back too early and it lands as noise — the customer was probably going to return anyway and the message feels presumptuous.
-Send it too late — 45 to 60 days in — and you are competing with whatever habit they built in the gap.
+Send a win-back too early and it lands as noise.
+Send it at day 50 or 60 and you're competing with whatever habit they built in the gap.
 Day 28 to 35 is the window.

 What Too Early and Too Late Both Cost You

-A win-back campaign sent at day 14 to a car wash customer produces two bad outcomes.
-First, it recovers customers who were already going to return, which inflates your apparent win-back rate without adding real value.
-Second, it trains your customer list to treat messages from you as noise — they get a message while they still consider themselves active, and it does not land as useful communication.
+A win-back at day 14 produces two bad outcomes.
+First, it recovers customers who were already going to return — which inflates your apparent win-back rate without adding real revenue.
+Second, it trains your list to tune you out.
+They get a message while they still consider themselves active customers, and it reads as presumptuous.

-A win-back sent at day 50 or 60 faces a different problem.
-By that point, a meaningful number of customers have washed at a competitor two or three times.
-They are now in the early stages of a new habit.
-Winning them back requires overcoming not just inertia but an active competing behavior.
-The offer has to be more aggressive, and even aggressive offers underperform because you are not just competing with a dirty car — you are competing with a competing wash they already know and have started to trust.
+Late is worse.
+By day 50 or 60, a meaningful chunk of those lapsed customers have washed at a competitor two or three times.
+They're not just sitting on the couch anymore — they're building a new habit.
+Winning them back means overcoming not just inertia but an active competing behavior.
+Your offer has to be more aggressive.
+And even aggressive offers underperform, because you're not competing with a dirty car anymore.
+You're competing with a wash they've already started to trust.

 The 30-day window is where the economics are cleanest.
-The customer is lapsed but not gone.
-The habit with a competitor is forming but not formed.
-The effort required to bring them back is a nudge, not a campaign.
+The customer has lapsed but isn't gone.
+A habit with a competitor is forming but not formed.
+The effort required is a nudge, not a campaign.

 What Offer to Use

-A free upgrade avoids that problem entirely.
-An upgrade — from a basic exterior wash to a wash with tire shine and interior vacuum, or from a standard package to a premium package — has a different psychological profile.
-The customer is not getting the same thing cheaper.
-They are getting something better for the same price.
-That feels like a reward rather than a discount, and it does not set a price anchor that undercuts your standard margin.
+A free upgrade avoids that entirely.
+Moving someone from a basic exterior wash up to a package with tire shine and interior vacuum — or from standard to premium — has a different psychological feel.
+She's not getting the same thing cheaper.
+She's getting something better for the same price.
+That feels like a reward, not a clearance sale, and it doesn't set a price anchor that undercuts your margin on every visit that follows.

-The upgrade also costs you less than a free base wash.
-You are delivering the marginal additional service on top of a full-price ticket, not replacing the ticket with zero revenue.
-If your upgrade add-on represents $8 of incremental revenue and the marginal cost of delivery is $2, you are spending $2 to bring back a customer who might visit you 6 times per year.
+Plus, the upgrade costs you less than a free base wash.
+You're delivering the marginal additional service on top of a full-price ticket.
+If your upgrade add-on represents $8 of incremental revenue and the marginal cost of delivering it is $2, you're spending $2 to win back a customer who might visit you six times a year.

-A specific, time-limited framing outperforms open-ended offers: "Your free upgrade is waiting — valid through this Sunday" converts better than "Come back anytime for a complimentary upgrade."
-The deadline creates the activation that a car that is not quite dirty enough cannot create on its own.
+A time-limited framing outperforms open-ended offers every time.
+"Your free upgrade is waiting — valid through this Sunday" converts better than "Come back anytime for a complimentary upgrade."
+The deadline creates the activation that a car that's not quite dirty enough never can.

 How Blinko's Copilot Monitors and Fires Win-Backs

-The monitoring problem with win-back campaigns is real.
-A car wash with 400 loyalty followers has 400 individual visit timelines running simultaneously.
-Identifying which ones crossed the 30-day threshold this week — and distinguishing them from the ones who crossed it last week and already got a message — is not a task a person can manage manually alongside running a wash.
+Here's the monitoring problem: a car wash with 400 loyalty customers has 400 individual visit timelines running at once.
+Figuring out which ones crossed the 30-day threshold this week — and distinguishing those from the ones who crossed it last week and already got a message — isn't something a person can manage manually while also running a wash.

 The Marketing Copilot in Blinko handles the monitoring continuously.
-It watches visit data for every follower and identifies the ones approaching or crossing the threshold you set.
-When a batch of customers hits the lapse window, the Copilot sends a push notification to your phone: "14 customers haven't visited in 30 days — send a win-back?"
+It watches visit data for every customer, tracks who's approaching the threshold you set, and fires a push notification to your phone when a batch crosses it: "14 customers haven't visited in 30 days — send a win-back?"

-From there, the workflow takes about 60 seconds.
+From there, the process takes about 60 seconds.
 You tap the notification.
-A screen shows you the list — customer handles, last visit dates, how many stamps they have earned.
-The Copilot has drafted a message with the win-back offer you configured.
+A screen shows you the list — customer handles, last visit dates, stamp counts.
+The Copilot has already drafted a message using the win-back offer you configured.
 You read it.
-If it sounds right, you approve it with one tap and it goes out to the qualifying customers.
+If it sounds right, one tap sends it to the qualifying customers.

-If something sounds off — the tone is not right, the offer needs adjustment, you want to add something seasonal — you edit the message before sending.
-You are not locked into whatever the system generated.
-But for most win-back messages, the draft is ready to go and the tap-to-approve workflow is genuinely that fast.
+If the tone's off, or the offer needs adjusting, or you want to add something seasonal — you edit before sending.
+You're not locked in.
+But for most win-back messages, the draft is solid and the approval tap is genuinely that fast.

 The One-Tap Approval Workflow

 The Marketing Copilot is built around this model.
 The AI handles the surveillance, the triggering, and the draft.
 The owner handles the approval.
-Both roles are necessary, and the division between them is clear.
+Both roles matter, and the line between them is clear.

-If a Tuesday morning is looking empty by 9am, a Drop — "Today only: full-service wash for the price of a basic" — goes out to your entire follower list and can move traffic within a few hours.
-The audience for this is different from a win-back.
-You are not targeting lapsed customers; you are activating followers who are currently engaged but might not have planned to wash today.
+Broadcasts are time-limited offers sent to all customers during slow periods.
+If a Tuesday morning is looking empty by 9am, a broadcast — "Today only: full-service wash for the price of a basic" — goes out to your entire customer list and can move traffic within a few hours.
+That audience is different from a win-back list.
+You're not targeting lapsed customers; you're activating people who are engaged but hadn't planned to wash today.

-Drops and win-backs work on different segments of your follower list at different moments.
-The win-back campaign is a precision tool for the lapsed segment.
-The Drop is a broad activation for the whole list when you need immediate traffic.
-Running both — through the same approval workflow on your phone — covers the full retention picture.
+Broadcasts and win-backs work on different segments at different moments.
+Win-back is precision — for the lapsed slice.
+Broadcasts are broad — for the whole list when you need traffic now.
+Running both, through the same one-tap approval process on your phone, covers the full retention picture.

 What Recovery Actually Looks Like at Scale

-A car wash with 300 followers running a 30-day win-back campaign can expect 20 to 30% of the recipients to come back within the campaign window.
-That is a realistic estimate based on typical win-back performance for location-based businesses at this lapse threshold — not a best-case scenario.
+A car wash with 300 customers running a 30-day win-back campaign can realistically expect 20 to 30% of recipients to return within the campaign window.
+Not a best-case number — a typical one for location-based businesses at this lapse threshold.

-If 80 customers cross the 30-day threshold in a given month and 25% respond to the win-back, that is 20 customers walking back through your wash who were not going to return on their own.
-At an average ticket of $15, that is $300 in recovered revenue from a single campaign that required one approval tap.
+Do the math.
+If 80 customers cross the 30-day mark in a given month and 25% respond to the win-back, that's 20 people walking back through your wash who weren't going to come on their own.
+At an average ticket of $15, that's $300 in recovered revenue from a single campaign that required one approval tap.

-Run it monthly over a year and the cumulative recovery is meaningful — not transformative on its own, but compounding quietly in the background while you focus on running the wash.
-That is what a win-back campaign is supposed to do: not replace your operations, but add a reliable recovery layer under the visits you were otherwise going to lose.
+Run it every month for a year.
+The cumulative recovery adds up — not transformative on its own, but compounding quietly while you focus on running the wash.
+That's what a win-back campaign is supposed to do.
+It doesn't replace your operations.
+It adds a reliable recovery layer under the visits you were otherwise going to lose.

-See how the car wash loyalty program works → · Marketing Copilot · Start your 30-day free trial
+See how the car wash loyalty program works → · Marketing Copilot · Start your 15-day trial

 Ready to turn walk-ins into repeat customers?